DistanceDevelopment/dsims/tests/testthat/README.txt

 - Check that dsims correctly re-numbers sightings of the same object detected from 2 different transects.
 Most extreme test case here would be largely overlapping covered areas and a uniform detection probability of 1.

+- Check what happens when running simulation in serial and parallel and loading the data from file...
+I think there might be an output conflict to the console stream between the progress counter and a message about analysing datasets.